philipdelff/NMdata/README.md

 ## Check data as read by NONMEM

-Finally, the `NMcheckData` function will do an extensive and fully automated set of checks of the data before you run NONMEM.
-And did NONMEM not behave? `NMcheckData` can debug the data *as seen by NONMEM*.
+The `NMcheckData` function will do an extensive and fully automated set of checks of the data before you run NONMEM.
+And did NONMEM not behave?
+`NMcheckData` can debug the data *as seen by NONMEM*.
 That’s right - it has never been easier to find data bugs.

 ## Automated and general reader of NONMEM results data